andrewharmellaw/first-steps-in-ddd/README.md

 button, or ideally a single keyboard shortcut.

 Additionally, it can be handy to check your build on the command line.
-Open a terminal and change to the top level project directory.
+Open a terminal and change to the top-level project directory.
 Then run the command `gradle build`.
-You ought to see your code and tests compile and the eight (six of which are empty) tests run successfully.
+You ought to see your code and tests compile, and the ten tests (six of which are empty) run successfully.